IBM/edge-ai-apis/API ReadMes/README_ModelFusion.md

 The following are API services offered for version 1.0:
 ​
 Methods for model fusion:
-**1. Start Aggregator**: Aggregator is responsible for orchestration the federated learning environment ​
+1. Start Aggregator: Aggregator is responsible for orchestration the federated learning environment

-**2. Start Party**: Registering a party with the aggregator before joining the federation ​
+2. Start Party: Registering a party with the aggregator before joining the federation

-**3. Train**: Initiate the training
+3. Train: Initiate the training

-​
-**4. Stop**: Ends the federated learning framework to signify end of training ​
+4. Stop: Ends the federated learning framework to signify end of training

-**5. Get Weights**: For edge sites to retrieve the weights training is complete ​
+5. Get Weights: For edge sites to retrieve the weights training is complete ​
 ## Interpreting the Output